 Cadence Sensors

 Cadence sensors use magnets to measure if you are pedaling.
 The most basic models work like a simple on/off switch.
-When you start pedaling, they signal the control unit and the motor turns on.
+When you start pedaling, the motor turns on.
 When you stop pedaling, the motor turns off.

-Cadence sensors are the most common type of sensors on ebikes.
-They are cheap and easy to activate.
+Cadence sensors are the most common type of ebike sensors.
+They are cheap and easy to implement.
 Cadence sensors aren’t as smooth or responsive as torque sensors.
 They can feel laggy or make the bike surge.
 They also don’t offer as much range.
 Handling may not be quite as good.

 E-bike Motors: Speed and Power

 In much of the world, ebikes are restricted by both speed and motor size.
 For example, in the UK, Australia, and most of Europe, ebikes are limited to a 250w motor.
 In Canada, ebikes are limited to a 500w motor.
-In most of the United States, ebikes are limited to a 750-1000w motor depending on the state.
+In most of the United States, ebikes are limited to a 750w motor.

-Throughout most of the world, the top speed of ebikes is limited to 20 mph or 32 kph.
-In most European countries, the max speed is just 15 mph (25 kph).
-In some place, including most of the United States, ebikes can have a maximum speed of 28 mph (45 kph).
+The top speed of ebikes is also limited.
+In most European countries and Australia, the max speed is just 15 mph (25 kph).
+In most of the U.S. and Canada, the top speed is 20 mph or 32 kph.
+E-bikes can have a maximum speed of 28 mph (45 kph in some parts of the U.S.,

 The best motor size for ebike touring really depends on where you’re riding.
 For most, a 250w motor is sufficient.
 250 watts is enough power to assist you up most hills and increase your speed substantially on flat sections.
-On steep hills with a full load of bike touring gear, 250w might not be enough for some riders.
+On steep hills with a full load of bike touring gear, 250w might not be enough.
 You may still have to walk the bike occasionally.

 If you’re planning on bike touring exclusively in North America, you may consider going with a 500w motor.
 A 500 watt motor will give you twice the assistance of a 250w.
 This is plenty of power for climbing even the steepest of hills with fully loaded racks and panniers.
 If you plan to tour exclusively in the U.S, a 750w motor is also an option.

 One important thing to keep in mind is that more powerful motors use more energy.
+A 500w motor uses twice as much power as a 250w motor.
 You’ll need a bigger battery if you use a larger motor.

 E-bike Batteries for Touring